 But advancing years usher in unheralded freedoms, and journey’s end finds Wheeler at peace among Zanzibar dhows, contemplating our connection with other lives – the irreplaceable value that travel brings – and paying homage to her heroines, among them Martha Gellhorn, the ineffable war correspondent who furnishes Wheeler’s epigraph: ‘I do not wish to be good.
 I wish to be hell on wheels, or dead.’

-Sara will talk about Glowing Still in conversation with Financial Times and Guardian and literary journalist Suzi Feay.
+Sara will talk about Glowing Still with Financial Times and Guardian and literary journalist Suzi Feay.

 About Sara Wheeler

 Sara Wheeler’s prizewinning books include Terra Incognita: Travels in Antarctica (‘I cannot believe there will ever be a better book about the Antarctic’ – Telegraph), The Magnetic North: Travels in the Arctic (‘Exceptional’ – the New York Times Book Review) and Access All Areas: Selected Writings 1990–2010.
 She has also written biographies of Apsley Cherry-Garrard (‘Superb’ – Guardian) and Denys Finch Hatton (‘Magnificent’ Sunday Times); and O My America! (‘Unforgettable’ Sunday Telegraph).
 The Sunday Times found her last book, Mud and Stars: Travels in Russia with Pushkin and Other Geniuses of the Golden Age ‘Superlative’.
 Sara is a Fellow of the Royal Society of Literature and a contributing editor of the Literary Review.